CanonicalLtd/maas-docs/src/en/intro-about-maas.md

 can with instances in a public cloud like Amazon AWS, Google GCE, and Microsoft Azure, among others.

-MAAS can work as a standalone PXE/preseed service or it can be integrated with other technologies.
+MAAS can act as a standalone PXE/preseed service or it can be integrated with other technologies.
 In particular, it is designed to work especially well with [Juju](https://jujucharms.com/docs/stable/about-juju), the service and model management service.
 It's a perfect arrangement: MAAS manages the machines and Juju manages the services running on those machines.

+!!!
+Note: KVM guests can also act as MAAS nodes as long as they are set to boot from the network (PXE).

 ## What MAAS offers